Summer Game Fest: 2020

 Games journalist Geoff Keighley had been working with the ESA since before 2000 to support the E3 convention typically held in June of each year, including running the E3 Coliseum, a side event to give developers and their games more exposure than the standard press conferences.
 Ahead of the planned E3 2020 show, the ESA had announced a number of changes to its approach, aiming the content of the show towards what it described as a "fan, media and influencer festival".
 This change of approach was criticized by some in the industry, and Sony Interactive Entertainment announced that it would not be participating in the event, after missing E3 2019, as the vision offered by the ESA did not match its expectations; Keighley also opted out of the show, noting he did not "feel comfortable participating" due to the changes.

 Because of the COVID-19 pandemic, the ESA canceled the physical event for E3 in 2020.
-Keighley began working with numerous developers and publishers to run a four-month Summer Game Fest from May 1 to August 24, 2020, helping developers and publisher to host live streams and other events in lieu of the cancellation of E3 and Gamescom.
-Alongside Summer Game Fest, Keighley promoted the third Steam Game Festival, following after The Game Awards 2019 and from the previously canceled 2020 Game Developers Conference, which ran from June 16–22, 2020.
+Keighley began working with numerous developers and publishers to run a four-month Summer Game Fest from May 7 to August 24, 2020, helping developers and publisher to host live streams and other events in lieu of E3 and Gamescom.
+Alongside Summer Game Fest, Keighley promoted the third Steam Game Festival, following The Game Awards 2019 and the previously canceled 2020 Game Developers Conference, which ran from June 16–22, 2020.
 Over 900 games had demos available on Steam for players to try, alongside a slate of interviews with developers throughout the period.
-A similar event for Xbox One games occurred from July 21–27, 2020, as part of the Summer Game Fest.
+A similar event for Xbox One games occurred from July 21–27, 2020, as part of Summer Game Fest.

-Among games and other announcements made during the Summer Game Fest 2020 included:
+Announcements made during Summer Game Fest 2020 included: